 Shrimps and prawns are small crustaceans with long, narrow tapering bodies that curled-under at the tail end and long whiskers (antennae).
 Thousands of species of shrimp are found in all the world's oceans and freshwater bodies.
 Technically large shrimp is known as prawn, particularly in the UK.

 Common shrimps are tiny, cold-water living crustaceans.
 They have translucent grey bodies and measure only about 2 inches.
 They live in soft sand in shallow waters, emerging at night in darker camouflage to hunt for their prey.
 They turn brownish-grey once cooked.

 Shrimps are small-bodied slender crustaceans.
-They feature spined, long, cylindrical body with long tail which enables them dart backwards.
+They feature a spined, long, cylindrical body with a long tail which enables them to dart backward.

 They come in many colors depending on different subspecies, ranging from olive green to red.